shawnshact/CNN/README.md

 - Navigate to installation directory in command prompt/terminal.

-- Type "pip install requirements.txt" to get required packages in order to run script.
+- Type "pip install -r requirements.txt" to get required packages in order to run script.

 - Open the script in a text editor.
 Change DATASET_DIR to HOME_DIR + "path/from/home/directory/desired/for/database".